Mowje/hpka/README.md

 		* publicElement.length (unsigned 16-bit integer)
 		* publicElement
 	* If keyType == Ed25519 (== 0x08)
-		* publicKey.length (unsigned 16-bit integer) (note that it will usually be always the same size, ie 32)
+		* publicKey.length (unsigned 16-bit integer) (note that it will usually be always the same size, ie 32 bytes)
 		* publicKey

 Finally, the built payload is Base64 encoded (because of how HTTP is built, it should be without line breaks).
-After encoding, this blob is signed by the user's private key (corresponding to the public key info in the blob obviously), using SHA1.
+After encoding, this blob is signed by the user's private key (corresponding to the public key info in the blob obviously), using SHA1 (except Ed25519 signatures).
 The signature is hex-encoded then put in a "HPKA-Signature" header.

 __ActionType :__